ansible/community-docs/test_pr_quick_start_guide.rst

   mkdir -p ~/ansible_collections/ansible/posix

-4. Fork the collection repository through the GitHub web interface.

-5. Clone the forked repository from the author profile to the created path:
+4. Clone the forked repository from the author profile to the created path:

 .. code:: bash

   git clone https://github.com/AUTHOR_ACC/COLLECTION_REPO.git ~/ansible_collections/NAMESPACE/COLLECTION_NAME

-6. Go to the cloned repository.
+5. Go to the cloned repository.

 .. code:: bash

   cd ~/ansible_collections/NAMESPACE/COLLECTION_NAME

-7. Checkout to the PR branch (it can be retrieved from the PR's page):
+6. Checkout to the PR branch (it can be retrieved from the PR's page):

 .. code:: bash